 Anglican BA 606B

-James Mitchell was the son of a Bunbury grazier.
-He began his working life in 1885 as a clerk in the West Australian Bank and within 10 years was appointed manager at the Northam branch.
+James Mitchell was the son of Bunbury grazier.
+He began his working life in 1885 as a clerk in the West Australian Bank and within 10 years was appointed manager at the Northan branch.

-In 1905 he entered Parliament.
+In 1905 entered Parliament.
 He held the portfolio of Minister of Lands and Agriculture from 1909-1911 and played a major role in opening up the eastern wheatbelt for settlement.
-He encouraged new farmers with land, capital, equipment and railways.
-However, some were forced to abandon their farms in the droughts of 1912-1914.
+He encourages new farmers with land. capital, equipment and railways. however, some were forced to abandon their farms in the droughts of 1972-1914.

-Mitchell’s optimism came to the fore again while he served as National Party Premier from 1919-1924.
-He initiated a group settlement scheme which brought British migrants to pioneer the dairying industry in the south west.
-They experienced many hardships, but most shared Mitchell’s optimism and vision.
+Michell’s optimism came to the fore again while he served as National Party Premier from 1919-1924.
+He initiated a group settlement scheme which brought Brithish migrants to pioneer the dairying industry in the southwest. they experienced many hardships, but most shared Mitchell’s optimism and vision.

-From 1933-1951 Mitchell served as Lieutenant-Governor and Governor of Western Australia.
-His belief in the potential of the state never wavered throughout his distinguished career.
+From 1933-1951 Mitchell served as Lieutenant Governor and Governor of Western Australia.
+His belief in the poteniial of the state never wavered throughout his distinguished career.